Logon-System/CRO-Format/doc/GuideCRO_ENG.md

 | &28000      | empty | 1   |
 | &2C000      | 4   | 1     |

-When the board reads a CRO file, it copies available ROMs from each group into RAM starting at 0, considering their physical numbers.

-The fastest solution, to avoid address conversion (and to store only physical ROMs in RAM), is to leave 16k "holes" in RAM for ROMs not defined in a group.

 The base of Group 1 ROMs, selected by a **GROUPSELECT 1** command to the board, will therefore be &1C000.
 The 19-bit address provided by the CPC is added to this base.
 And so on.

 Although a simple addition of the base address with the 19-bit address is cheaper computationally, it is also possible to save space occupied by missing ROMs by translating ROM addresses within a group based on their actual presence.